History of Spain: Roman Hispania (2nd century BC – 5th century AD)

 Hispania was the name used for the Iberian Peninsula under Roman rule from the 2nd century BC.
-The populations of the peninsula were gradually culturally Romanized, and local leaders were admitted into the Roman aristocratic class.
+The population was gradually culturally Romanized, and local leaders were admitted into the Roman aristocratic class.

-The Romans improved existing cities, such as Tarragona (Tarraco), and established others like Zaragoza (Caesaraugusta), Mérida (Augusta Emerita), Valencia (Valentia), León ("Legio Septima"), Badajoz ("Pax Augusta"), and Palencia.
-The peninsula's economy expanded under Roman tutelage.
+The Romans improved existing cities, such as Tarragona, and established others like Zaragoza, Mérida, Valencia, León, Badajoz, and Palencia.
+The peninsula's economy expanded under Rome.
 Hispania supplied Rome with food, olive oil, wine and metal.
 The emperors Trajan, Hadrian, and Theodosius I, the philosopher Seneca, and the poets Martial, Quintilian, and Lucan were born in Hispania.
 Hispanic bishops held the Council of Elvira around 306.

 After the fall of the Western Roman Empire in the 5th century, parts of Hispania came under the control of the Germanic tribes of Vandals, Suebi, and Visigoths.

-The collapse of the Western Roman Empire did not lead to the same wholesale destruction of Western classical society as happened in areas like Roman Britain, Gaul and Germania Inferior during the Early Middle Ages, although the institutions and infrastructure did decline.
-Spain's present languages, its religion, and the basis of its laws originate from this period.
-The centuries of uninterrupted Roman rule and settlement left a deep and enduring imprint upon the culture of Spain.
+The collapse of the Western Roman Empire did not lead to the same wholesale destruction of classical society as happened in areas like Roman Britain, Gaul and Germania Inferior during the Early Middle Ages, although the institutions and infrastructure did decline.
+Spain's languages, its religion, and the basis of its laws originate from this period.